 Friends chatting and eating in a Greek tavern - credits: monkeybusiness/Depositphotos.com

 In case you are having a conversation with a Greek, there is a chance to deal with a person speaking loudly close to your face making gestures.
-Don't be afraid, your friend is not angry with you or anything, he is just being captivated by the heat of the moment and really passionate about your conversation.
+Don't be afraid, your friend is not angry with you, they are just in the heat of the moment, growing really passionate about your conversation.
 As mentioned before, Greeks love to talk and exchange arguments with each other, especially when it comes to politics.
-Therefore, they might get loud and start yelling or even get very touchy.
+Therefore, they might get loud and start yelling.
 These are some of the most profound signs for you to realize that you have a Greek friend.
 Although it might be amusing and interesting to find yourselves in this situation, you'd better avoid questions like "How do you deal with the economic crisis?" or "What's your opinion for the EU?", unless you have some time to spare and a spare pair of earplugs!

 Greece is a beautiful country with lots to offer but its greatest asset is its warm-hearted, hospitable people.
-Try to keep those recommendations into consideration and try to get to know locals to make your trip to Greece a lifetime experience.
+Try to keep our advice in mind and try to get to know locals in order to make your trip to Greece a memorable experience.
 Plan your own trip to Greece or check one of our Greece tours.